Last Updated on September 24, 2020 by Scott Krager

 DPI (short for Dots Per Inch) is the measurement of a mouse’ sensitivity.
 If a mouse has a higher DPI, the cursor on your screen will move further away, even if you make very little mouse movements.

 Like the sensor debate, no one until this day has ever gave the rightful answer to this question: "what's the right DPI for gaming".

 It's because the right-DPI doesn't exists, and there's no one size fits all solution.

-Many companies are now launching mice with as much as 16400-DPI, but unless your gaming rig consists of multiple gaming monitors, you're less likely to utilize that much DPI.
+Many companies are now launching mice with as much as 16400-DPI, but unless your gaming rig consists of multiple gaming monitors connected together, you’re less likely to utilize that much DPI.